mklabs/dotfiles/README.md

   node version to the optional section.
 * node-md: Output the markdown content (a simple cat)
 * node-man: Open the according manpage, generated from markdown content.
+* node-src: Open the source (js) file on github, using current version, jumping to the optionnal line argument.

 ```sh
 node-docs                         # open http://nodejs.org/docs/v0.4.8/api/all.html